mnmlstc/core/docs/variant.rst

       the other 'object containers' contained within this library.

       :returns: false

+   .. index:: variant; operators

+   .. function:: bool operator == (variant const& that) const noexcept

+      If both :any:`variant`'s :any:`which` is the same value, the values contained within are compared via :cxx:`operator ==`.
+Otherwise, the result of comparing any:`which` is returned.

+   .. function:: bool operator < (variant const& that) const noexcept

+      If both :any:`variant`'s :any:`which` are equal, the values contained are compared.
+Otherwise, the result of comparing :any:`which` is returned.

+.. index:: variant; functions

 .. function:: auto const& get<N> (variant const& v)
               auto&& get<N> (variant&& v)